 Recent studies indicate we bloggers now have as few as 30 seconds to impress or lose the attention of a visitor.
 While there is no one correct way to move visitors around your site good web design means easy navigation for all visitors.
-If your site navigation isn’t intuitive then all the hard work you do to promote your content is for nothing, as visitors these days scan content quickly, and they won’t return if they can’t immediately locate what they want.

 Intuitive Website Navigation

-It’s critical.
-The design of a website’s navigation has a bigger impact on success or failure than almost any other factor.
+Know that the design of a website’s navigation has a bigger impact on success or failure than almost any other factor.
 It affects traffic and search engine rankings.
 It affects conversions and user-friendliness.
 Everything important about your website is connected to the navigation, from content to the URLs. — Are You Making These Common Website Navigation Mistakes?

 October 19, 2013 update

 Below are some points to consider from The Complete Guide to Mastering Your Link and Navigation Structure